 Got kids?
 Then you've got carpet stains.
 Rather, you are going to have to clean carpet stains.

+Some little lady's in big trouble!
+Remove the polish with a non-acetate nail polish remover using a clean cloth.
 Work from the edges to the middle and leave the remover on for a few minutes.
 Then blot dry.
 It may take several tries.

+Okay not exactly a stain - but a carpet blight to be sure!
 If a large section of carpet is burned, you'll need to patch the carpet.

 However, small burns can be disguised by cutting away the burned tips with scissors and trimming the surrounding tufts to disguise the cut.

 Someone get a boo-boo?
 After you kiss it well (and apply a happy face Band-Aid), go to work on the spot.
 Rub an ice cube on the stain.
 As it melts, so will the spot.
 Don't let the area get too wet, however.
 Blot up the stain with a clean, white towel.